pusher/faros/README.md

     type: SSH | HTTPBasicAuth
 ```

-Deploy the `GitTrack` to your cluster and watch its status as Faros processes
+Deploy the `ClusterGitTrack` to your cluster and watch its status as Faros processes
 it.
 Eventually all conditions should have status `True` and the `objectsApplied`
 and `objectsInSync` fields should be equal.